pkamath2/web-analytics-capture/README.md

 This is a simple html form with a Spring Boot RESTful endpoint.
 This simulates an web analytics request capture.
 The example hosted on heroku at https://warm-basin-39291.herokuapp.com/.

 The service uses KafkaTemplate, initialized via Kafka properties in producer.properties.
+It publishes data/events to a topic called WEB_ANALYTICS_IN.
 If you are using a local Kafka setup, update the bootstrap.servers to your local and remove the jaas config.

 Please see another application (https://github.com/pkamath2/web-analytics) on details on how Kafka is used for stream processing.